cgenomicslab/imbb-data-analysis/README.md

 ## 🎯 Objectives

-**Data analysis is not for weirdos.** Every biologist should understand basic computational concepts and feel comfortable working with data.
+**Data analysis is for every scientist.** Every biologist should understand basic computational concepts and feel comfortable working with data.
 This course aims to:

-- **Democratize data analysis knowledge** across the institute
+- **Broaden data analysis understanding** across the institute
-- **Build confidence** in computational approaches, not just technical mastery
+- **Build confidence** in computational approaches
 - **Explain the logic** behind methods, not just how to run tools
-- **Create a cultural shift** where computational thinking is part of every researcher's toolkit
+- **Cultural shift** - thinking about the data is part of every researcher's approach

-This is an introductory boost—not a comprehensive training program.
+This is an introductory boost — not a comprehensive training program.
 The goal is to get you started, familiarize you with code, and help you understand the concepts behind common analyses.

 ---